 - Miss Peregrine’s Home For Peculiar Children.
 I don’t even have really bad things to say about this book; I just couldn’t get into it and eventually gave it up.

 - The Night Circus.
 This book is approximately ten thousand CDs long.
 Even Jim Dale narrating couldn’t save it for me.
 I got to the end and wasn’t entirely sure what had even happened or, frankly, if there had even been a plot.

 - The Maze Runner.
 I always hear this one recommended as a great, fun read.
 But I felt like absolutely nothing happened in the entire book.
 I don’t get the appeal at ALL.

 - Eat Pray Love.
 This one is probably in the top spot for bestselling books I could not stand.
 I wrote more about my distaste for this book here.

 - Extremely Loud & Incredibly Close.
 I get that it’s supposed to be heart-warming and beautiful.
 But by the end of the book I couldn’t stand any of the characters, and I was just relieved it was over.

 - The Boy in the Striped Pajamas.
 I just went back and re-read the review I wrote of this back in 2009 and it enraged me all over again how STUPID this book is.
-I don’t feel only contempt or apathy toward this book, I feel actual rage over how bad it is.
+I don’t feel only apathy toward this book, I feel actual rage over how bad it is.
 Even after five years.

 - We Were Liars.
 I wanted to love this one.
 I love The Disreputable History of Frankie Landau-Banks more than is normal, and I was thrilled to see another book from her, but. . .this was not the book I was hoping for.
 I never got into it, and it was one step above a slog for me.
 (By the way, lots of people who didn’t like this book disliked it because they guessed the twist.
-I did not, and I still thought it was lame).
+I did not guess the twist, and I still thought it was lame).